surma/surma.dev/content/things/compile-js.md

 is often at the foundation of many big software projects.
 LLVM’s `clang++` now supports Wasm out of the box, and [WASI-SDK] provides a sysroot (libc, libc++ etc) that works against WASI rather than, say, POSIX.
-This allows you to compile C/ C++ code to WebAssembly, and run it in any WASI-compatible environment (like [wasmtime]).
+This allows you to compile C/C++ code to WebAssembly, and run it in any WASI-compatible environment (like [wasmtime]).

 Now here finally comes my rather amateurish observation that led to this